-All processing of PII is covered regardless of whether it is processed by those who control or own PII of by those who provide PII processing services to owners.
-A significant number of duties apply both to controllers and processors, although some of the duties differ, in the sense that they apply to PII owners or, controllers, to use the GDPR terminology.
+All PII processing is covered regardless of whether it is processed by those who control or own PII or by those who provide PII processing services to owners.
+A significant number of duties apply both to controllers and processors, although some of the duties differ, in the sense that they apply to PII owners or, controllers, to use GDPR terminology.

-All specific processor and controller duties resulting from the GDPR apply directly in Portugal.
+All specific processor and controller duties resulting from the GDPR directly apply in Portugal.
 Administrative penalties and criminal infractions apply to the latter, while entities that process personal data on behalf of the controller (when in breach of specific processor legal duties or duties applicable to both processor and controller).